 Do I want to sit still with the Lord Jesus, with His living word?

 Ugh, the Martha/Mary story.
 Oh so convicting at times!
 Interestingly, my post writing was delayed because I have been scurrying back and forth a lot lately.
 Whew, I'm tired.
 Then I hear the words, "(Chris, Chris) you are worried and bothered by so many things…".
 How quickly I can get off track.Thankfully, Jesus waits for me to be still, both body and soul.
 I must remember that my morning quiet time with Him is the most productive thing I do all day.
 There, I make Him the Lord of my life all over again-- listening to His words of healing and hope, obeying Him when He tells me to pick things up or put things down, trusting Him with my Edited agenda.
 When I am filled up in this way, my heart and mind are different; the scurrying and worrying are changed to peace and prayer, and the things I do become an act of worship rather than a list of frustrations.
 The day, all day, belongs to my Lord.

 Make a intentional decision to be still; choose the one necessary thing…the good part…it will not be taken away from you.
 Slow down to a complete stop, then really listen at Jesus' feet, so you can be refreshed in truth and rerouted in love.
 He is waiting especially for you.

 Several years ago, I wrote a devotional entitled Awesome Biblical Concepts, a Devotional for Every Family.
 This devotional offers a challenging phrase using alliteration, and then expounds on it by looking at two different Bible stories, each one teaching us how to, or how not to live.
-In the following months of my posts, I hope you will be encouraged by God’s Word along with these alphabetical phrases.
+I hope you will be encouraged by God’s Word along with these alphabetical phrases.

 So, let us begin with A: Ask and Accept.